 About Kiyonori Kikutake

-For more than half a century, visionary architect Kiyonori Kikutake (1928–2011) pursued Metabolic architecture, embracing forces of renewal, recycling, and transformation.
+For more than half a century, visionary architect Kiyonori Kikutake (1928–2011) pursued Metabolic architecture, embracing renewal, recycling, and transformation forces.
 Following the debut of his Sky House and his urban proposals at the 1959 C.I.A.M.
 (Congrès Internationale d’Architecture Moderne) Conference in Otterloo in the Netherlands, Kikutake became a leading voice of Metabolism.
-The architectural movement launched at the 1960 World Design Conference in Tokyo.
+The architectural movement was launched at the 1960 World Design Conference in Tokyo.